Padre Island National Seashore

 Hikes are by reservation, involve one mile of walking, an elevation gain of 170' and take two hours.
 The monument protects a mesa covered in a lithic scatter carpet of flint, so thick you cannot walk without stepping on human generated flakes of Alibates flint.
 The quarries were dug, by hand, 1,000 years ago.
 However, gathering of flint from the mesa has been taking place for 13,000 years.

-An oasis in the desert, Amistad National Recreation Area is located on the US portion of the International Amistad Reservoir.
-Amistad, whose name comes from the Spanish word meaning friendship is best known for excellent water-based recreation, camping, hiking, rock art viewing and its rich cultural history.
+An oasis in the desert, Amistad National Recreation Area consists of the US portion of the International Amistad Reservoir.
+Amistad, whose name comes from the Spanish word meaning friendship, is best known for excellent water-based recreation, camping, hiking, rock art viewing, and its rich cultural history.
 Amistad is also home to a wide variety of plant and animal life above and below the water.

 There is a place in Far West Texas where night skies are dark as coal and rivers carve temple-like canyons in ancient limestone.
 Here, at the end of the road, hundreds of bird species take refuge in a solitary mountain range surrounded by weather-beaten desert.
 Tenacious cactus bloom in sublime southwestern sun, and diversity of species is the best in the country.
 This magical place is Big Bend.

 Life of all types abounds in the Big Thicket.
 This national preserve protects the incredible diversity of life found where multiple habitats converge in southeast Texas.
 Hiking trails and waterways meander through nine different ecosystems, from longleaf pine forests to cypress-lined bayous.
 It is a place of discovery, a place to wander and explore, a place to marvel at the richness of nature.